Skip to main content

 REGTECH · Methodology Reference

-The only published adversarial validation methodology for AI-generated biopharma science.
+A published adversarial validation methodology for AI-generated biopharma science, one of the first in the field.

 This is not a white paper about AI risk.
-It is the operational methodology behind the PROCEED / DELAY / KILL verdict system — ICH E9(R1) aligned, built on 40,000+ historical FDA decisions, and calibrated quarterly as new regulatory data is published.
+It is the operational methodology behind the PROCEED / DELAY / KILL verdict system, ICH E9(R1) aligned, pattern-matched against the historical FDA decision record, and calibrated quarterly as new regulatory data is published.
+Methodology open at /standard.

 REGTECH is not where the industry is going.
 It is where the FDA's own internal capabilities are already arriving.
 The question is whether your AI-generated submissions will survive that scrutiny when it reaches yours.

-Members receive: live audit runs · verdict history · regulatory signal monitoring · board-ready packages · full corpus access
+Members receive: source-traced audit runs · verdict history · regulatory signal monitoring · board-ready packages · full corpus access

 Read the Methodology Access the PDF →